issuu/wordy/README.markdown

 end

 if Wordy::Account.balance > 0
-  job = Wordy::Job.create('en', 'Text I want to proofread', 'An optional title') job.info job.pay
+  job = Wordy::Job.create(1, 'Text I want to proofread', 'An optional title')
+  # See Account.languages to see the list of available languages and their ids
+  job.pay!
   puts "Your text will be ready at: #{job.delivery_date}" end